 Articles give you a short focused treatment of up-to-date content.
-The articles in scholarly journals go through a peer-review Geological map of the United States in color, from the United Stated Geological Surveyprocess -- reviewed by experts -- before publication.
+The articles in scholarly journals go through a peer-review process -- reviewed by experts -- before publication.
 The result is information that is more reliable.

 Use articles from scholarly journals when you need original authoritative research; publications written by scholars or subject experts; factual documented information to reinforce a position; and references that point you to other relevant research.